DS-X1/Radar-Lucia/roadmap.md

 6. Weather Alerts: Notify users about severe weather alerts, such as storms, hurricanes, or extreme temperatures.
 These alerts can be displayed prominently to ensure users stay informed and take necessary precautions.

+## Optional Features
 7. Units of Measurement: Allow users to choose their preferred units of measurement, such as Fahrenheit or Celsius for temperature, mph or km/h for wind speed, and inches or millimeters for precipitation.

 8. Background Images: Consider incorporating relevant background images or graphics that match the current weather conditions or the overall theme of the website.
 These visuals can enhance the user experience.

 9. Responsive Design: Ensure the website is responsive and can adapt to different screen sizes, including desktop, tablets, and mobile devices.
 This feature enables a consistent and accessible experience across various devices.

-10. Additional Information: Optionally, you can include supplementary weather information like sunrise and sunset times, air quality index, UV index, or any other relevant data that would enhance the user's understanding of the weather conditions.
+10. Additional Information: Optionally, supplementary weather information like sunrise and sunset times, air quality index, UV index, or any other relevant data that would enhance the user's understanding of the weather conditions.

-Remember to comply with any relevant data usage policies, such as utilizing a weather API for retrieving accurate weather data and respecting the terms and conditions of the data provider.